mjbigdel/tf2_grf/basic_dqn/ReadMe.md

-- this is dqn with:
+this is dqn with:

-  -n-step Return
+  - n-step Return

-  -single agent
+  - single agent

-  -multi-agent with shared network
+  - multi-agent with shared network

-  -double dqn
+  - double dqn

-  -dueling networks
+  - dueling networks